 The GPA is calculated based on your most recent Fall/Winter session (September-April academic year) where you have completed at least 15 credits (remember that you must have a minimum of 24 credits overall to be eligible to apply).
 We do not take the best 15 credits - all courses in the Fall/Winter are used in the GPA calculation.
 The GPA is calculated the same way for all BCom applicants.
 We do not look at GPA's from previous Fall/Winter sessions, if your most recent session contains 15 credits or more.
-Calculations are based on university transferable courses and will include failed courses taken during the Fall/Winter session, will be included in the GPA calculation.
-Repeated courses will not be counted in the GPA calculation and they will not be assessed for university credit.15 credits is equivalent to 5 half-year university-transferable courses.
+Calculations are based on university transferable courses and will include failed courses taken during the Fall/Winter session.
+Repeated courses, if previously passed, will not be included in the GPA calculation.
+The UofA uses a custom 4-point grading scale and GPAs will be converted to that scale.

 What is the lowest mark you will accept for transfer credit?

 This will depend on your post-secondary institution.
 Transfer credit will be granted for transferable courses from another post-secondary institution if the grade achieved is at least a C- and the course is applicable to the BCom program.
 The Alberta Transfer Guide lists some requirements for transfer credit under the specific institution.
 All courses successfully completed at the U of A are eligible for transfer credit.

 Will you accept applicants missing a pre-professional course?